 Determine the tour you need to play.
 The Canadian, Asian and Web.com tours feed into the PGA Tour.
 The Canadian Tour has a qualifying school, which will set you back $2,250 in Canadian currency, as does the Asian Tour.
 In America, the Web.com Tour is the developmental tour for the PGA Tour.
 Players must play in a series of tournaments often called Q-School or Qualifying School in order to be invited to the Web.com Tour.

 Determine for which stage of the Qualifying Tournament you are eligible.
 There is a pre-qualifying stage, first stage, second stage and final stage.
 Players may be exempt from certain stages and able to start automatically at a later stage in the tournament based on their credentials.
 Refer to the Qualifying Tour website for requirements for this year.

-Step 2: Complete and submit the application for the PGA Tour Qualifying Tournament.
+Complete and submit the application for the PGA Tour Qualifying Tournament.
 You will note your preferences for sites for the various stages of the Qualifying Tournament.
 If you have played in the Qualifying Tournament in the past five years, you can submit your application online.
 Otherwise, you need to mail your application to the PGA Tour Headquarters by the deadline.
 The PGA Tour does not accept applications by email or fax.
 You also must include your registration fee for the tournament.

 There are two ways that a player can join the PGA Tour without participating in the Qualifying Tournament.
-One way is to qualify for individual tournaments through Monday qualifying and then win enough money to be in the top 125 on the money list.
+One way is to qualify for individual tournaments through Monday qualifying and then win enough points to be in the top 125 on the point list.
 The other way is to qualify for a tournament through Monday qualifying or receive a sponsor's exemption and then win a tournament.
 A player receives a two year exemption by winning a tournament.
 Tiger Woods earned his PGA Tour card by winning the Las Vegas Invitational in 1996.